terra-farm/terraform-provider-octopus/README.md

 # terraform-octopus
 A plugin for Terraform to control / integrate with [Octopus Deploy](https://octopus.com/).

 This is a work in progress.
+More providers and data-sources are planned, as well as a [Provisioner](https://www.terraform.io/docs/provisioners/index.html) to install the Octopus tentacle.

+Tested against Octopus Deploy v3.3.17.

-Currently, the following resource types are supported:
+The following resource types are currently supported:

-* `octopus_environment`: An Octopus Deploy environment
+* `octopus_environment`: Creates and manages an Octopus Deploy environment
-* `octopus_variable`: A Octopus Deploy variable (currently only project-level variables are supported)
+* `octopus_variable`: Creates and manages an Octopus Deploy variable (currently only project-level variables are supported)

-And the following datasource types are supported:
-* `octopus_project`: An Octopus Deploy project

-Note that if a variable already exists with the specified name and scope, the provider will start managing the existing variable.
+Note that variables are matched on both name and combined scopes (Environments, Roles, Machines, Actions).
+If a variable already exists with the specified name and scopes, the provider will start managing the existing variable.

+The following data-source types are currently supported:
+* `octopus_environment`: Tracks an existing Octopus Deploy environment
+* `octopus_project`: Tracks an existing Octopus Deploy project
+* `octopus_variable`: Tracks an existing Octopus Deploy variable (currently only project-level variables are supported)

+Data-sources are similar to variables, except they are read-only.
+The provider will read and track their state but never modify it.

 To get started: